 Welfare Assessment (Guiding Principle): The guiding principle underlying the welfare assessments is a primary focus on the measurement of affective experiences.
 Aspects such as health, function and natural living are only important in this framework to the extent that they influence the subjective affective experiences of individuals.
 For example, subclinical health conditions, growth impairment or physical disabilities not associated with any type of unpleasantness (physical or psychological) in the short- or long-run are not considered relevant.
 Nor is the loss or deprivation of resources, or natural behaviors, that are not missed or valued by the animal (Dawkins, 2023).
 Affective experiences are taken as what matters to welfare.

 Welfare indicators: discernable traits and signals that, based on evidence, are deemed to be correlated to a greater or lesser extent with an individual’s affective state.
 Indicators are often specific to a species or group of animals.
 They can include neurological, physiological, behavioral, environmental, pharmacological, immune and anatomical factors.
-Welfare indicators are typically characterized as resource-based, such as environmental factors like food and water availability, temperature, and space available, and animal-based, which include, among others, spontaneously occurring behaviors specific to pain, changes in activity, social interaction patterns, attention and cognitive performance, vocalizations, facial expressions, neuroendocrine hormones, and autonomic responses (see more here).
+Welfare indicators are typically characterized as resource-based, such as environmental factors like food and water availability, temperature, and space available, and animal-based, which include, among others, spontaneously occurring behaviors specific to Pain, changes in activity, social interaction patterns, attention and cognitive performance, vocalizations, facial expressions, neuroendocrine hormones, and autonomic responses (see more here).

-This figure illustrates the animal welfare assessment process, from initial hazardous Circumstances through to the observable coping responses of organisms (e.g., behavioral and physiological indicators of pain).
+Figure 1.
+Animal welfare assessment process, from initial hazardous Circumstances through to the observable coping responses of organisms (e.g., behavioral and physiological indicators of pain).
 It categorizes indicators and links them to specific stages of the process leading to affective experiences.
 ‘Resource-based’ (upstream) indicators, represented by a tree symbol, correspond to four of the Five Domains.
 Numerous additional indicators are associated with different stages of the response process (with the mental state domain linked to the ‘Affective State (Pain)’ box).
 These indicators are essential for informing metrics and frameworks used in animal welfare assessments.

-[Species]: The sentient species under examination or care.
+Species: The sentient species under examination or care.

-[System] and [Production System]: The conditions in which the population of interest lives, encompassing everything from farming systems (e.g., intensive, semi-intensive, extensive), environments like zoos and sanctuaries, laboratory settings, natural habitats (wild animals) to socio-economic environments (in the case of humans).
+System and Production System: The conditions in which the population of interest lives, encompassing everything from farming systems (e.g., intensive, semi-intensive, extensive), environments like zoos and sanctuaries, laboratory settings, natural habitats (wild animals) to socio-economic environments (in the case of humans).

-[Life-Fate]: The roles or destinies of individuals within a species, characterized by the commonalities in critical life events and hazards they face (Alonso and Schuck-Paim 2017).
+Life-Fate: The roles or destinies of individuals within a species, characterized by the commonalities in critical life events and hazards they face (Alonso and Schuck-Paim 2017).
 For example, in a pig production system, different life-fates could include: (1) breeding females (sows): female pigs kept for reproductive purposes, (2) Market pigs: raised primarily for meat, (3) male breeders: male pigs kept for breeding purposes.

-[Life-Phases]: The major life stages of a Life-Fate of interest, each presenting unique challenges and welfare implications.
+Life-Phases: The major life stages of a Life-Fate of interest, each presenting unique challenges and welfare implications.
 For example, in the case female breeding pigs, the following phases are present: (1) Suckling, (2) Postweaning, (3) Growth, (4) Pre-puberty, (5) Breeding Cycle: repetitive cycle involving conception, gestation, and farrowing, (6) Transportation, (7) Slaughter.

 Positive Physical Consequences: Fullfilment of motivations for physical needs, or changes in the animal’s physical state, that result in positive affective states (e.g., eating, drinking, copulation).

-Positive Perceptual Consequences: Fullfiment of motivations for psychological needs (e.g., expression of behaviors), or changes in the animal’s perceptual state without necessarily arising from a pre-existing drive (e.g., spontaneous play, novel sensory or social stimuli) that elicit pleasure.
+Positive Perceptual Consequences: Fullfiment of motivations for psychological needs (e.g., expression of behaviors), or changes in the animal’s perceptual state without necessarily arising from a pre-existing drive (e.g., spontaneous play, novel sensory stimuli) that elicit pleasure.

-Pathways are particular progressions through which a Biological Consequences unfolds in different groups of animals, leading to different types of Affective Experience.
+Pathway: Pathways are particular progressions through which a Biological Consequences unfolds in different groups of animals, leading to different types of Affective Experience.
 Common pathways include: Acute vs. Chronic, Fatal vs. Non-fatal.

-The extent to which a behavioral or physiological motivation is thwarted.
+Degree of Deprivation: The extent to which a behavioral or physiological motivation is thwarted.
 For example, a hen with no access to a nest may experience intense frustration, while one with a less preferred nest may experience a lower level of frustration.
 These are different affective experiences and must be disaggregated accordingly when possible.

-The extent a behavioral or physiological motivation is satisfied.
+Degree of Fulfillment: The extent a behavioral or physiological motivation is satisfied.
 For instance, the intensity of pleasure a hen pecking inert litter may experience is likely different than one foraging in a rich, rewarding substrate.

 Affective Experience: The complete, dynamic emotional event or episode resulting from specific Biological Consequences.
 Affective experiences can be positive or negative.
 In the Welfare Footprint Framework, they are the overarching phenomena being evaluated and are referred to, generally, as ‘Pain from …’ and ‘Pleasure from …’, respectively.